Verdify

 What transfers to an audit

-Map the workflow before choosing tools, prompts, models, or automations.
+Map expertise, source knowledge, workflow traces, feedback, and outcomes before choosing tools, prompts, or AI model providers.

 Define allowed, conditional, and prohibited AI actions before implementation.

-Name the authority layer, telemetry events, scorecard metrics, known limits, and decision gate before any MVP.
+Name the authority layer, telemetry events, private evals, known limits, and decision gate before any build.

 Deliverables

-The audit ends with decisions, not a vague recommendation deck.
+The audit ends with learning-loop decisions, not a vague recommendation deck.

-Each artifact is meant to help the team decide which workflow to build first, what AI may do, and what evidence must exist before implementation expands.
+Each artifact is meant to help the team decide which workflow to build first, what expertise and knowledge the organization should own, and what evidence must exist before AI authority expands.

-Ranked list of candidate workflows with owner, volume, source systems, current pain, risk level, and measurement path.
+Ranked list of candidate workflows with owner, expert judgment, volume, source systems, current pain, risk level, and measurement path.

 Control Matrix